 I no longer remember how we settled into scones.
-I imagine it had something to do with their sturdy, homey appeal, which makes them so comforting to nibble on combined with their faint air of Britishness1, which lends them a certain cosmopolitan stature and makes them seem somehow less pedestrian than a muffin.
+I imagine it had something to do with their sturdy, homey appeal, which makes them so comforting to nibble on combined with their faint air of Britishness (even if a scone in Britain is something closer what Americans call a biscuit), which lends them a certain cosmopolitan stature and makes them seem somehow less pedestrian than a muffin.
 Or maybe it was just their undeniable deliciousness.

 We tried different recipes, added blueberries or raspberries or cinnamon chips, played with amounts of butter and fat content of milk and ratios of whole wheat pastry to all purpose flour.
 We ate our share of scones.
 My sister and our roommate even joked that Dan and I should open a bakery selling scones (and pizza, our other staple at the time).